bsmith89/blog/content/Biology/fiber-butyrate-life.md

 sugars, in the increased risk of heart disease, obesity, even some forms of dementia.
-Americans have responded quickly, with 50% trying to limit their intake of sugars and carbohydrates according to a [2014 survey](food-survey).
+Americans have responded quickly, with 50% trying to limit their intake of sugars and carbohydrates according to a [2014 survey][food-survey].
 That same survey found only 74% of respondents believe that a healthy diet can include moderate amounts of sugar, down from 84% in 2013.
 If these trends lead to decreasing calorie consumption as a whole, we could